A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: A Bayesian hierarchical approach

-Since matrix $\mathbf{Q}$ is a ``less noisy'' version of the relative abundance matrix, a consequence of model assumption (\ref{eq:qtilde}) is that differential statuses are shared by all taxa belonging to a latent cluster, which is itself collectively DA or non-DA.
-Analogously to the taxon differential status, we envision \textit{cluster differential status variables} $h_1,\ldots,h_C$, with the DA taxa equivalently given by
+implying that the cluster motifs are linearly dependent.
+Furthermore, applying equation~(\ref{eq:qtilde}) and the informal characterization of differential taxa in Section \ref{S:introduction}, we find that all taxa in a latent cluster must have identical differential statuses.
+That is, a cluster is collectively DA or non-DA.
+Consequently, analogously to the $p$ taxa differential status variables, we can define \textit{cluster} differential status variables $h_1,\ldots,h_H$ and describe the set of DA taxa equivalently as